hengluchang/deep-news-summarization/README.md

 ### Testing
 1. Set "mode = test" in seq2seq.ini file.
 2. Run execute.py.
-This will read the model parameters and generate predicted_test_headline.txt under ./output/10yapw.
+This will read the model parameters (seq2seq.ckpt-XXXXX) into your model and generate predicted_test_headline.txt under ./output/10yapw.
 ```
 $ python execute.py
 ```

 ### Interactive testing
 1. Set "mode = interactive" in seq2seq.ini file.
 2. Run execute.py.
-This will read the model parameters and ask user for an input.
+This will read the model parameters (seq2seq.ckpt-XXXXX) into your model and ask user for an input.
 ```
 $ python execute.py
 ```